home-anthill/docs/README.md

 home-anthill is a project to control your home remotely with ESP32 devices.

-There are 2 types of devices that I call in this way:
+There are 2 types of devices.
+I chose this categorization:
 - `devices`: ESP32 devices to control something, like Air Conditioners.
 - `sensors`: ESP32 devices to read physical phenomenons like temperature, humidity, air quality.